Simply left and right your mouse below and select "copy" to embed this infographic on your site in a few seconds!

-Please don't cancel Godaddy yet.
-It's better to open a 30 Day free trial account at Linux Hosts Inc. first to try them out and to find out if that's an excellent solution for you.
+Please don't cancel GD yet.
+It's better to open a 30 Day free trial account at Linux Hosts Inc. first to try them out and to find out if that's the best alternative for you.
 You can ask the company's migration specialists to move all files from your current web hosting account to the new one.
 It doesn't matter how many files you have, how many websites, or how complicated the move is.
 You won't be charged, it's all free.
 If you don't want to open a new web hosting account, you will have to make a backup of your website and save it to your computer.
 See to it that your backup is complete and include data bases if you have them.
-Now you can use that backup to transfer the files to another web hosting provider.
+Now you can use that backup to transfer the files to another better web hosting provider.

-You can cancel your current GD account once your files have been successfully transferred to your new account by Linux Hosts Inc. which is a web hosting provider that is much better than GoDaddy or the files are moved to your computer by yourself on the condition that you have given yourself some time to try them out first.
+You can cancel your current GD account once your files have been successfully transferred to your new account by Linux Hosts Inc. which is a web hosting provider that is much better than GoDaddy or the files are moved to your computer by yourself.
+Take some time to try Linux Hosts Inc. out first.
 You have 30 days time to do this so there's no need to be in a hurry.
 Actually, you even have 60 days to try them because they also offer a 30 Day Money Back Guarantee.

 How to get a refund from GD?